Electrical telegraph: Second World War

-World War II revived the 'cable war' of 1914–1918.
+World War II revived the "cables war" of 1914–1918.
 In 1939, German-owned cables across the Atlantic were cut once again, and, in 1940, Italian cables to South America and Spain were cut in retaliation for Italian action against two of the five British cables linking Gibraltar and Malta.
 Electra House, Cable & Wireless's head office and central cable station, was damaged by German bombing in 1941.

 Resistance movements in occupied Europe sabotaged communications facilities such as telegraph lines, forcing the Germans to use wireless telegraphy, which could then be intercepted by Britain.

 The Germans developed a highly complex teleprinter attachment (German: Schlüssel-Zusatz, "cipher attachment") that was used for enciphering telegrams, using the Lorenz cipher, between German High Command (OKW) and the army groups in the field.
 These contained situation reports, battle plans, and discussions of strategy and tactics.
 Britain intercepted these signals, diagnosed how the encrypting machine worked, and decrypted a large amount of teleprinter traffic.